Category: Time Tracking Tools

 Chrometa

-TimeTagger fails first because it requires manually tagging each time entry instead of capturing activity automatically.
+TimeTagger fails first because it requires manually tagging each entry before automatic activity capture before tracking time.

 Verdict